 Choosing Roses for Zone 8

 Roses may look delicate, but some varieties are hardy all the way down to zone 3, while others thrive in balmy zone 10.
 When you need roses for zone 8, you’re in the sweet spot where most roses can thrive.
-But hardiness is only one factor in rose bush selection.
+Hardiness is only one factor in rose bush selection though.
 Even in a rose-popular region like zone 8, you’ll still need to pick other rose bush qualities.

 Zone 8 Rose Bushes